 - How quickly air leaks into your house (a measure of your homes tightness), and

 - Where the leaks are (by using a smoke pencil to trace airflows or an infrared camera).

 The results of this test will give you a list of places where you can improve your home’s energy efficiency and comfort.
 Then you can decide which options you can afford to change and which you need to wait to address.

 This test will also help inform you, through the auditors knowledge and his use of an infrared camera, where you should add insulation and how much more you will need.
-While opinions vary on how much, there is consensus that the average home needs MORE insulation, but be sure to put it in the right places or you are just wasting your money.
+While opinions will vary on how much, there is a consensus that the average home needs MORE insulation.
+Just make sure to put it in the right places or you are just wasting your money.